prabhakar267/aware/README.md

 The authorities only have to act on the messages which are most concerning, rather than going through each post.

 ## Using Bulletin Board data
 The data received by the platform can be used for a lot of purposes.
-Some being:
+Some being :-
  + Giving a pictorial representation of data reinforced on the 3D map of Delhi, showing the areas with most concerns for picking up trends.
  + Showing the "greenest" route between 2 places as opposed to "shortest" or "fastest" as suggested by Google Maps.